 - 2.1 The amount of the 1992 Scheme (FPS 2007 in Northern Ireland) pension that can be commuted is subject to the limits set out in the Regulations.
 In most cases a quarter of the pension can be commuted.
 However, an ordinary pension in respect of at least 25 but less than 30 years of service (unless the member retires at, or after, age 55) or an eligible pension credit can be commuted to give a maximum lump sum of no more than 21⁄4 times the full amount of the annual pension (rules B7 or IA(2) of the Firefighters' Pension Scheme Order 1992 / article 18 of the Firefighters' Pension Scheme Order (Northern Ireland) 2007).
 Please refer to the Regulations for full details of the commutation limits applicable to members. - 2.2 Rule B10 of the Firefighters' Pension Scheme Order 1992 (or article 21 of the Firefighters' Pension Scheme Order (Northern Ireland) 2007) describes additional restrictions on the amount of pension that can be commuted in certain circumstances. - 2.3 Restrictions on pension commutation are also imposed by the pension taxation regime under Finance Act 2004.
 Administrators must ensure that the payment of a lump sum in lieu of pension is compliant with the tax rules as well as with the Regulations.
-The main taxation restriction is that for a lump sum to be authorised under the tax rules it must not exceed 25% of the total value of benefits crystallised.
-Additionally, where a firefighter's pension savings exceed HMRC's Lifetime Allowance (LTA), an additional tax charge may fall due.

-Please refer to HMRC guidance for further information.

-- 2.4 There are some scenarios where the 25% HMRC limit could potentially be breached. - > A member with a commutation factor above 20 commutes 25% of their pension.
+The main taxation restriction is that for a lump sum to be authorised under the tax rules it must not exceed 25% of the total value of benefits crystallised ("25% HMRC limit").
+Additionally, where a firefighter's pension savings exceed HMRC's Lifetime Allowance (LTA) (for retirements prior to 6 April 2023) or £268,275 (for retirements on or after 6 April), an additional tax charge may fall due.
+Please refer to HMRC guidance for further information. - 2.4 There are some scenarios where the 25% HMRC limit could potentially be breached. - A member with a commutation factor above 20 commutes 25% of their pension.
 This can be avoided by commuting a lower proportion of pension. - Allocation in accordance with Firefighters' Pension Scheme Order 1992 rule B9 / article 20 of the Firefighters' Pension Scheme Order (Northern Ireland) 2007.